How can we help you?

 How to File a No-Fault Divorce in Schaumburg

-To file a no-fault divorce, essentially stating that you cannot get along anymore, you must have lived in Illinois for at least 90 days and separate from each other for a specific length of time, usually six months if you both agree on the no-fault divorce.
+To file a no-fault divorce, essentially stating that you cannot get along anymore, you must have lived in Illinois for at least 90 days and lived separately for a specific length of time, usually six months if you both agree on the no-fault divorce.

 Grounds for a Fault-Based Divorce